7db9a/breathOS/README.md

 # breathOS

-Beatiful, secure, and transparent OS with with a focus on UX design and build reproducibility.
+Experience a beautiful, secure, and transparent operating system that embodies a unique balance between UX design and build reproducibility.

-The current Linux desktop caters to the "1%" of developers.
-Most users will never crack-open the command-line.
-Installation of applications and updates of the OS should be seamless and foregettable, like with the original iPhone vision.

-And current beautifully designed OS, like MacOS, disregards the developer.
-Making it closed source and gate-keeping the developer.

-All current mainline OS suffer from the lack of reproducibility.
-Yet the OS communities that heroicly got us reproducible systems, such as NixOS, are totally user unfriendly and app developer unfriendly.
+Too often, existing Linux desktop environments cater only to the upper echelon of developers, leaving the majority who seldom utilize the command-line in the lurch.
+Meanwhile, elegantly designed OS like MacOS, despite their aesthetic appeal, limit developers by being closed-source.

+What's more, many mainstream operating systems grapple with the problem of reproducibility.
+While some OS communities such as NixOS have made strides towards creating reproducible systems, these solutions tend to be unfriendly for users and application developers alike.

-We prepose a balance.
-NixOS (Nix-like) system with userland container applications.
-Nix-like system community can do what it does best, creating reproducible builds and configurations.
-And developers can do what they do best, create applications that users need and love.
+Enter breathOS—a harmonious blend of a Nix-like system and user-friendly, containerized applications.
+In this milieu, the Nix community excels at doing what it does best: crafting reproducible builds and configurations.
+Concurrently, developers focus on their strength: creating applications that meet user needs and are loved by all.

-The following are an intrepretation of these requirements.
+Here's a closer look at the key features and principles underpinning breathOS.

 ## System Updates

-- All updates happen via nix-pkgs, or similar package manager.
+- Updates are delivered via nix-pkgs or a similar package manager, making the conventional concept of a "package manager" redundant.
-- Ability for the system to rollback (only the system can do so).

-There is no "package manager" in the conventional sense of the word.
+- The system reserves the exclusive ability to rollback.

 ## System Manager

-All configurations securely made here.
-Under the hood, its configured using Nix flakes.
+All configurations are securely handled via the System Manager.
+While this may be underpinned by Nix flakes, users won't need to delve under the hood.

 ## App Collection

-A curated collection of containerized applications by the community.
-The ratings and rankings are transparent that prevent fake users participation and spam feedback.

-Installations are point and click.
-Users can rollback the applications to any state (future may be some limitations for security reasons).
+The App Collection is a curated assortment of containerized applications contributed by the community.
+The transparent rating and ranking system prevents fraudulent user participation and spam feedback.
+Installation is as simple as a point-and-click action, with the ability for users to rollback applications to any state, although certain future limitations may apply for security reasons.

-- Dockerfile
-- Docker-compose
-- git
+### Contributing to the App Collection

-Developers create an `app.collection` file.
-It is simply a json file:
+Developers contribute by creating an `app.collection` file, a straightforward JSON file:

 ```
 {